 What Is The Banking Concept?

-The banking concept is probably at least 150 years old, although there are some new-age marketing names and gimmicks associated with it today.
-If you search for “Infinite Banking” on the Internet, you’ll find the most popular advocates of this concept are R. Nelson Nash (“The Infinite Banking Concept”), Pamela Yellen (“Bank On Yourself”), Jeffery Reeves (“YouBeTheBank”), Don Blanton (“Circle of Wealth”), and the folks at LEAP (leapsystems.com).
+If you search for “Infinite Banking” on the Internet, you’ll find the most popular advocates of this concept are R. Nelson Nash (“The Infinite Banking Concept”), Pamela Yellen (“Bank On Yourself”), Jeffery Reeves (“YouBeTheBank”), and Don Blanton (“Circle of Wealth”).
 Every advocate has, up to this point, been able to explain the concept with varying degrees of success.

-The concept, in it’s simplest form, is this: create your own private banking system, of sorts, by saving up some money.
+The concept, in it’s simplest form, is this: create your own private “banking system,” of sorts, by saving up some money somewhere.
 Then, use this pool of money to finance everything in your life.
 If you think about it, it makes perfect sense.
 Regardless of what you do in life, whether you spend your money or you invest it, you have to use a banking system to facilitate the transaction.
 All of the money in the world goes through someone’s bank.
 Advocates of the banking concept argue that you should just set up a “private bank” of your own and use that.
-That sounds sensible.

 Using Dividend-Paying Whole Life Insurance

-Whole life insurance allows you to integrate your insurance and savings by building up a savings (the cash value) that replaces the insurance (the death benefit) over time and do it on a guaranteed basis.
+Whole life insurance allows you to integrate insurance and a savings function (the cash value, which is not technically savings but rather equity in the contract).
+The cash value replaces the pure insurance (the death benefit) over time and does it on a guaranteed basis.
 Some life insurance companies take this one step further and offer potential for you to earn dividends (which are not guaranteed to be paid) on the policy which can grow the death benefit and cash value over time.
 Once earned, you can never lose the dividend payment or corresponding cash value.

-The whole reason this banking concept works is because of the nature of the cash value buildup.
 Think of insurance contracts as existing on a continuum.
-On the far right hand side of the field, we have term life insurance.
+On the far right-hand side of the field, we have term life insurance.
 You pay low premiums and you have no cash value.
 Moving on over to the other side of the field is a single-premium policy.
-You pay one outrageous premium payment, and have that amount available immediately as cash value in the policy.
+You pay one outrageous premium payment and have that amount available immediately as cash value in the policy.
 You’ll notice that, as you move beyond the term life product, these policies become a combined savings and insurance contract.
 Somewhere along the way to riches, fame, and power, we run into the MEC guideline:

 A modified endowment contract (called a “MEC”) is IRS-speak for a life insurance policy that has failed the Guideline Premium Test (GPT) or the Cash Value Accumulation Test (CVAT) outlined in the tax code at IRC section 7702.
 If you fund your policy so heavily with premiums that it crosses that MEC line, then the IRS will reclassify your life insurance contract as an investment, and all withdrawals and policy loans will be subject to income tax.

-For example, if you have $100,000 in cash value in your policy, and you want a $10,000 loan, the insurer will give you $10,000 and then secure the loan with $10,000 from your cash value.
+For example, if you have $100,000 in cash value in your policy, and you want a $10,000 loan, the insurer will give you $10,000 and then secure the loan with $10,000 from your policy.
 This leaves $90,000 available for future loans.
 As you repay the loan, your cash value is restored with each payment.
 What’s really special about these loans is that the insurer will continue to pay interest and dividends on the original $100,000 amount if you set up the loan provisions properly when you first set up the policy contract.
-This results in the cash value growing as though no loan was ever taken.
-Your savings becomes incredibly efficient because you can spend the money on whatever you want while it continues to grow for you.
-Pretty cool, huh?

 How Nash, Yellen, and Others Do It

-There are many advocates of the banking concept out there.
+There are many advocates of the Infinite Banking Concept out there.
 R. Neslon Nash was the first.
-Others followed, like Pamela Yellen (“Bank on Yourself”), Don Blanton (“Circle of Wealth”), Jeffery Reeves (“You Be The Bank”), Douglas Andrews (that “Missed Fortune” guy) and the folks over there at L.E.A.P..
+Others followed, like Pamela Yellen (“Bank on Yourself”), Don Blanton (“Circle of Wealth”), Jeffery Reeves (“You Be The Bank”), Douglas Andrews (that “Missed Fortune” guy) and sometimes the folks over there at L.E.A.P.

-Most advocates of the banking concept tell you to use a “life paid up at 65” policy.
+Most advocates of the banking concept tell you to use a “life paid up at 65” policy or maybe a “life paid up at 100” or something similar.
 In order to build up the cash value quickly, you have to do something called “overfunding” the policy.
-This is done by adding a special rider to the policy, called a “paid-up additions” rider.
+This is done by adding a special rider to the policy called a “paid-up additions” rider.

 The rider modifies the contract to allow additional premium payments to be made.
-The additional premium payments go directly towards buying paid-up life insurance death benefit which has its own cash value.
+The additional premium payments go directly towards buying paid-up life insurance death benefit which has its own cash value and generates its own dividend.
 There are no (or very small) commission payments paid to the agent on this additional insurance so the cash value for the additional paid-up insurance grows rather quickly.
-It basically tries to turn the “paid up at age 65” policy into a 10-pay policy in terms of cash value growth.